Cmccrave/BWEB/README.md

 If you have any questions, feel free to ask on BWAPI Discord.

 ## Changelog

+1.13.0
+- Added Zerg blocks.
+- Added line of best fit caches to each chokepoint.
+- Added pathfinding cache for each type of walkable function passed in.
+- Added main/natural station container.
+- Added counters for air/ground defense counts for walls and stations.
+- Fixed tight walls, made open walls better.

 1.12.0
 - Improved start block generation with desired position.